getodk/docs/docs/central-api-openrosa-endpoints.rst

 **POST /v1/test/{token}/projects/{projectId}/forms/{xmlFormId}/draft/submission**

+.. raw:: html

-Identical to the `non-Draft version </central-api-openrosa-endpoints/#openrosa-form-submission-api>`__, but will only submit to (and allow submissions to) the Draft Form to be tested.
+  <p>Identical to the <a href="/central-api-openrosa-endpoints/#openrosa-form-submission-api">non-Draft version</a>, but will only submit to (and allow submissions to) the Draft Form to be tested.</p>

 .. dropdown:: Request